NicGoodman/nicgoodman/content/collections/pages/about.md

                 content:
                   -
                     type: text
-                    text: 'Formed company both legally and aesthetically.
-Process included everything from complete corporate identity package, website design & deployment as well as researching and filing articles of incorporation.'
+                    text: 'Responsible for forming the company both legally and aesthetically.
+This has included creating a complete corporate identity package, website design and deployment as well as researching and filing articles of incorporation.'
           -
             type: list_item
             content: